-The Staff Development Coordinator maintains contact with the institutions of higher education and gathers data.
-The Coordinator reports this data to the Field Services Administrator and the Assistant Director.
-Below is the most recent information available from the institutions of higher education that have programs preparing vocational rehabilitation professionals.
+Below is the most recent information available from the institutions of higher education that have programs preparing vocational rehabilitation professionals:

-The University of Arkansas at Little Rock (UALR) offers a Masters in Rehabilitation Counseling Education (RCE), with an Emphasis in Rehabilitation Counseling.
+The University of Arkansas at Little Rock (UALR) offers a Masters in Rehabilitation Counseling Education (RCE) with an Emphasis in Rehabilitation Counseling.
 The Masters in Rehabilitation Teaching (MRT) program has been dissolved, but the Orientation and Mobility (O&M) program will continue.
 Both the RCE and O&M programs are housed in the Counseling, Adult and Rehabilitation Education (CARE) degree Masters of Arts.
-The RCE program at UALR has 135 students enrolled.
-Of these students there are 52 full-time, 83 part-time, 30 who are minorities, and 47 with disabilities.
-Of the 39 students who graduated in 2013, 15 are employed in state vocational rehabilitation; 10 are in non-profit rehabilitation; three are employed at the U.S. Department of Veterans Affairs Vocational Rehabilitation and Employment program; one is employed in a federal agency working with veterans counseling; two are in a private for-profit rehab setting; four are employed in for-profit or non-profit agencies providing mental health services; and four are employed in substance abuse treatment programs.
+The Spring 2018 RCE program at UALR has116 students enrolled.
+Of these students there are 49 full-time, 67 part-time.
+The Fall 2017 had 127 students enrolled.
+Of these students there are 53 full-time, 74 part-time.
+Graduates in Fall 2016-2017, 17 graduated in Fall 2016, 17 graduated in Spring 2017, and 5 in Summer 2017.
+In the Fall 2018 there are 18 graduates.